-The combination of an IWMS and IoT sensors gives FM teams insight into extensive operational data, including space utilization, inventory levels, asset usage and location, occupancy and more.
-This technology provides the FM team with objective information, enabling them to make data-driven decisions about how best to fulfill the needs of the workforce.
+The combination of an IWMS and IoT sensors gives facilities management teams insight into extensive operational data, including space utilization, inventory levels, asset usage and location, occupancy and more.
+This technology provides the facilities management team with objective information, enabling them to make data-driven decisions about how best to fulfill the needs of the workforce.
 For instance, they can:

 - Easily adjust temperature and lighting based on room occupancy

 - Quickly complete service requests and decrease downtime of important assets and equipment

 - Ensure they have an adequate number of workspaces to facilitate various activities